 By uniting a global network of young leaders with a common passion for social justice, EGG has successfully completed infrastructure projects at girls’ schools in Malawi, helping to surmount a number of challenges facing girls in simply going to school, resulting in a significant increase in enrolment.
 Projects have included the construction of new security walls, bathroom facilities, and a boarding house for more than 60 pupils.

-Students in Year 11-13 are invited to join the EGG Committee, with responsibility for fundraising events and initiatives, supported by our wider SMC community, and at the same time encouraging students throughout our College to advocate for all girls to be given access to education.
+Students in Year 11-13 are invited to join the EGG Committee.
+The committee has responsibility for fundraising events and initiatives, including a biannual event where our staff bravely take to the stage mentored by our students and supported by our wider SMC community, and for encouraging students throughout our College to advocate for all girls to be given access to education.

 We take seriously the role of kaitiakitanga (guardianship) of the taiao (environment) by the propagation and regular planting of ngā tipu taketake (native plants), and incorporating sustainable practices into everyday activities.